junxit/us-congress-bills-114/metadata.md

 - 2016-02-29 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-438.
 - 2016-02-29 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-438.
 - 2016-03-01 — Received in the Senate.
+- 2016-07-14 — Read twice and referred to the Committee on Energy and Natural Resources.